 April May June July Aug.
 Sept.
 Oct.
 Nov.
 DecMar Burn Foll ow-up wit h other tr eatment s as nec essary.
 Foliar When fully leaf ed out and d when in fruit.
 Herbicide Basal Bark A Any time.
 Cut stem ıΑ ny time ex cept May /-June dur ing heavy sap flow Mow Mow fre quently to control seedlings.
 Monitor for follo w-up.
-Don't mow Do not mow when seed is present Flowerin g Period
+Don't mow Do not mow when seed d is prese ent Flowerin Flowering Period